Ockenfuss/tipps/PythonTricks.md

 ```

 ### Coordinates
 Each dimension can have a coordinate array assigned.
 Imagine them as the tick labels of the dimension axis.
-Additionally, you can assign furhter coordinates to the dimension, which are then non-coordinate arrays!
+Additionally, you can assign further coordinates to the dimension, which are then non-coordinate arrays!
 E.g., this is useful if you want to reference every "tick" on an dimension axis by two labels like weekday and monthday.
 Be aware: Dimensions have names.
 You see them in () when printing.
 Coordinates can have the same names as the dimension they label (e.g. 'space') or different names (e.g. 'weekday' for dimension 'time').
 In the latter case, you must of course tell xarray that 'weekday' belongs to the dimension 'time'.
 ```python
 locs = ['A','B','C']